The Golden Wattle is the Australian Floral Emblem.

 The Australian National Colours of green and gold are representative of the Wattle in flower.

-The Golden Wattle is an Australian Symbol of unity and of the spirit of the people of Australia.
+The Golden Wattle is an Australian Symbol of unity, resilience and spirit of the people of Australia.

 Return from Golden Wattle to Australian-Information-Stories home page